getreu/tp-note/docs/source/tpnote--manpage.md

     Tp-Note to start an internal file watcher and web server and connect the system's default web browser to view the note file and to observe live file modifications.
 The configuration setting '`arg_default.edit=true`'
-    disables the viewer.
+    or the environment variable '`TPNOTE_EDITOR=""`' disables the viewer.
     However, with '`--view`' given at the command line, the viewer appears, regardless of the value of '`arg_default.edit`'.

 >   As most users do not expect the viewed file to change, '`--view`'
     is usually used together with '`--no-filename-sync`'.